Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Me enjoying the calm waters of Patagonia Lake on a fall morning

 The tiny town of Patagonia is only a few miles northeast of Patagonia Lake.
 Nogales is less than 30 minutes south.
 San Xavier del Bac Mission is right on the way to Patagonia Lake State Park.
-You can easily hit up multiple Tucson day trip attractions when this southern lake is on your itinerary!
+You can easily hit up multiple attractions when this southern lake is on your itinerary!

 Chiricahua National Monument

-Wander through whimsical hoodoo rock formations on a breathtaking hike
+Wander through whimsical hoodoo rock formations on a breathtaking hike.

 Sunset view of the big balanced rocks in Chiricahua National Monument